manishsajandasani/octacademy-angular/OctAcademy Angular Notes.md

   - Slice Pipe
 - How to pass parameters to an Angular Pipe.
 - How to create a custom Pipe from Scratch.
+- How to create a custom Pipe using Angular CLI.